 16. Describe whether and how the agency considered exempting small businesses from the proposed rule(s).
 The proposed rules impose requirements on individual licensees rather than small businesses.
 Even if a licensee's work place qualifies as a small business, the department could not exempt his or her business because it would create a disparity in the regulation of the profession.
 17. If small businesses are not exempt, describe (a) how the agency reduced the economic impact of the proposed rule(s) on small businesses, including a detailed recitation of the efforts of the agency to comply with the mandate to reduce the disproportionate impact of the rule(s) upon small businesses as described below, per MCL 24.240(1)(a)-(d), or (b) the reasons such a reduction was not lawful or feasible.
 The rules regulate individual licensees.
-Further, the public health code requires an occupational therapist or occupational therapy assistant to be licensed and he or she may work in a small business.
+Further, the Public Health Code requires a podiatrist to be licensed, and he or she may work in a small business.